 All associate-level degrees require the completion of a minimum of 60 semester credits.
 All bachelor’s-level degrees require the completion of a minimum of 120 semester credits.
 While most programs have variations that require slightly more semester credits for completion, no program requires fewer than the 60/120 semester credit minimum.

 Eligible undergraduate degree candidates receive cum laude, magna cum laude and summa cum laude recognition based on their graduating overall grade point average.
 Students with the designated graduating GPA are eligible to receive honors as follows: cum laude, 3.50–3.69; magna cum laude, 3.70–3.89; and summa cum laude, 3.90–4.00.

-For publication purposes in the commencement program, the honors status of students completing remaining course requirements in or following the spring term is determined by the cumulative GPA at the end of the winter term of the current year.
+For publication purposes in the commencement program, the honors status of students completing remaining course requirements in or following the spring semester is determined by the cumulative GPA at the end of the fall semester of the previous year.
 A student’s final GPA will be used to record graduating honors, as applicable on the student’s diploma and academic transcript.

-Graduation is not recorded until after the term/semester has ended, grades have been received and the degree audit of each expected graduate has been reviewed.
-Confirmation of graduation will occur approximately 30 days after final term/semester grades have been submitted.
+Graduation is not recorded until after the semester has ended, grades have been received and the degree audit of each expected graduate has been reviewed.
+Confirmation of graduation will occur approximately 30 days after final semester grades have been submitted.

 Upon verification, the degree or certificate is awarded and noted in the student information system so that it displays on official JWU transcripts.
 Diplomas are printed and mailed after the degree or certificate verification process is complete.

-All master-level degrees require the completion of a minimum of 30 semester/45 quarter credits.
-While most programs have variations that require slightly more credits for completion, no program requires fewer than the 30 semester/45 quarter credit minimum.
+All master-level degrees require the completion of a minimum of 30 semester credits.
+While most programs have variations that require slightly more credits for completion, no program requires fewer than the 30 semester credit minimum.

 For program-specific requirements, please refer to the program page.